moppi4483/homebridge-mqtt-eve-temp-hum/README.md

-    "url"           : "PUT URL OF THE BROKER HERE", "username"      : "OPTIONALLY PUT USERNAME OF THE BROKER HERE", "password"      : "OPTIONALLY PUT PASSWORD OF THE BROKER HERE", "topic"         : "PUT THE MQTT TOPIC FOR GETTING THE DATA OF THE ACCESSORY HERE", "maxTemperature": "OPTIONALLY PUT THE MAX-TEMPERATUR OF THE ACCESSORY HERE (DEFAULT 100)", "minTemperature": "OPTIONALLY PUT THE MIN-TEMPERATUR OF THE ACCESSORY HERE (DEFAULT -50)"
+    "url"           : "PUT URL OF THE BROKER HERE", "username"      : "OPTIONALLY PUT USERNAME OF THE BROKER HERE", "password"      : "OPTIONALLY PUT PASSWORD OF THE BROKER HERE", "topicGet"      : "PUT THE MQTT TOPIC FOR GETTING THE DATA OF THE ACCESSORY HERE", "topicSet"      : "PUT THE MQTT TOPIC FOR REQUESTING A REFRESH OF THE DATA OF THE ACCESSORY HERE", "maxTemperature": "OPTIONALLY PUT THE MAX-TEMPERATUR OF THE ACCESSORY HERE (DEFAULT 100)", "minTemperature": "OPTIONALLY PUT THE MIN-TEMPERATUR OF THE ACCESSORY HERE (DEFAULT -50)"